Who Needs to Complete a Self Assessment Tax Return?

-Find out what is self-assessment, who needs to complete a self-assessment tax return, when to submit one and what are the penalties you need to pay for late payments.
+Find out what self-assessment is, who needs to complete a self-assessment tax return, when to submit one and what penalties you need to pay for late payments.
 Let’s delve into the details.

-There are over 12.1 million people in the UK that need to fill and submit a self-assessment tax return to HMRC for the tax year 2020-2021.
+There are over 12.1 million people in the UK who need to fill out and submit a self-assessment tax return to HMRC.

-The deadline to submit a self-assessment tax return online and paying the previous tax bill is 31st January 2022.
-For paper tax return, it is 31st October 2021.
+The deadline to submit a self-assessment tax return online and pay the previous tax bill is 31st January.
+For the paper tax return, it is 31st October 2025.

 A large number of our clients face problems while registering for self-assessment.
 Therefore, to make things easy, CruseBurke is offering self-assessment registration services for you to avoid stress and fuss.
 So what are waiting for click here to register today!